Clint Hurdle

-Clinton Merrick Hurdle (born July 30, 1957) is an American former professional baseball outfielder and manager who currently serves as both the interim bench and hitting coach for the Colorado Rockies of Major League Baseball (MLB).
+Clinton Merrick Hurdle (born July 30, 1957) is an American former professional baseball outfielder and manager.
 Hurdle played for the Kansas City Royals, Cincinnati Reds, New York Mets, and St. Louis Cardinals, and previously managed the Rockies and the Pittsburgh Pirates.

 Labeled a "phenom" by Sports Illustrated at age twenty, Hurdle played 515 games at the major league level.
 After retiring from playing baseball, Hurdle became a manager.
 His eight seasons with the Rockies included leading the 2007 club to the franchise's first National League (NL) pennant.
 On November 14, 2010, the Pirates hired him to be their manager.
 In 2013, Hurdle led them to their first winning season and playoff appearance since 1992.
 He was named the NL Manager of the Year that season.
+He managed the Pirates to two additional playoff appearances in 2014 and 2015 before subsequent struggles led to his dismissal after the 2019 season.

 Early life

 Clint Hurdle is named for his father, Clinton, who played collegiate baseball for Ferris State University.
 When Hurdle was four years old, the family moved from Michigan to Florida so his father could take a job at the Kennedy Space Center.
 As a child, Hurdle was a bat boy for the Cocoa Astros of the Florida State League.
 Hurdle graduated from Merritt Island High School in Merritt Island, Florida.
 He received a scholarship from the University of Miami to play college baseball and college football as a quarterback, and was accepted to Harvard University as well, but declined both to play professional baseball instead.